HPC4SC/PANDORA/docs/tutorials/07_marenostrum.md

 **IMPORTANT!** Consider that the ~/.bashrc file is shared between the Singularity image and your MN profile.

 From here on, the compilation steps are exactly the same ones than those used when compiling in local ([Compile and Install (using CMAKE)](00_installing_cmake.md)).
-You can use the scripts at PANDORA/scripts/compileAndExecScripts/, which allow you to rapidly clean everything, deploy and run any model at examples/.
+You can use the scripts at PANDORA/scripts/compileAndExecScripts/, which allow you to rapidly clean everything, compile and deploy the engine and compile the model.
+To run a small model you could use that scripts too.
+If it is too big, though, you should [queue it](https://www.bsc.es/support/MareNostrum4-ug.pdf) by means of a bash script (see next section).

 ### Creating scripts